-In most cases the risk of hearing impairment will come from people being exposed to an average high level of noise over an extended period of time, that is, every week or day in their occupation.
-Typical sources generating such noise are construction and production machinery, generators, all kinds of power tools, but also loud music (bars, concerts, rehearsals) and working processes where multiple objects repeatedly and forcefully strike each other as it happens in bottling, recycling, canteen kitchens, agriculture, etc.
+In most cases the risk of hearing impairment will come from people being exposed to an average high level of noise over an extended period of time, i.e. every week or day in their occupation.
+Typical sources generating such noise are construction and production machinery, generators, all kinds of power tools, but also loud music (bars, concerts, rehearsals) and working processes where multiple objects repeatedly and forcefully strike each other as it happens in bottling, recycling, canteen kitchens, agriculture etc.

-To characterize the risk due to such noise, measurement devices and post-processing software measure and/or calculate an equivalent average sound pressure level or, alternatively, the noise dose.
+To characterise the risk due to such noise, measurement devices and post-processing software measure and/or calculate an equivalent average sound pressure level or, alternatively, the noise dose^{}.
+Both are a measure for the noise exposure but express it in a different way: